ozcan/terra-terminal/README.md

-Tambi Terminal Emulator
+Terra Terminal Emulator
 ========

-Tambi is GTK+3.0 based terminal emulator with useful user interface, it also supports multiple terminals with splitting screen horizontal or vertical.
+Terra is GTK+3.0 based terminal emulator with useful user interface, it also supports multiple terminals with splitting screen horizontal or vertical.
 The features you've never seen before, will be added soon.
 It's very new and experimental project.
 I'ts written in python with python-gobject, If you want to contribute just checkout and try.
 I really appreciate the bug reports.